neowu/cmn-project/README.md

 ## TODO:
 * make Task not tied to resource, deleteTask should pass remoteResource only, refactory Task/Workflow
-* monitor, eval pcp.io? collectd
+* monitor, eval pcp.io? collectd (server/client) to rabbitmq to ES
 * elasticsearch AWS plugin
 * general linux tuning, like ulimit to sys
 * redis clustering